Luis Gagne: Early life and amateur career

 Gagne qualified, advancing through local qualifying, for the 2018 U.S. Open at Shinnecock Hills, New York, where he finished low amateur tied 48th, 15 strokes behind winner Brooks Koepka.
 Gagne also qualified, via sectional qualifying at Bowling Green, Florida, for the 2019 U.S. Open at Pebble Beach, California, where he missed the cut.

 He finished runner-up at both the 2019 Latin America Amateur Championship and the 2019 Abierto Sudamericano Amateur.

 Gagne turned professional in June 2019, the day after he helped the international team beat the United States team at the 2019 Arnold Palmer Cup.

 He was ranked 29th in the World Amateur Golf Rankings upon turning professional.

 Professional career

-In March 2021, Gaine won the PGA Tour Canada Qualifying School wire-to-wire at Mission Inn Club and Resort, Florida, with a 3-shot-margin in a 106-man-field, securing his card for the entire season.
+In March 2021, Gagne won the PGA Tour Canada Qualifying School wire-to-wire at Mission Inn Club and Resort, Florida, with a 3-shot-margin in a 106-man-field, securing his card for the entire season.

 Gagne qualified for the 2021 U.S. Open at Torrey Pines, California, his third start in the championship.
 He missed the cut by four strokes.

 In November 2021, he earned exempt status on the 2022 Korn Ferry Tour at the final stage qualifying tournament at the Landings Club in Savannah, Georgia.
 He played 22 tournaments on the 2022 Korn Ferry Tour, making the cut in ten, with a best finish of tied 21st and ended the season ranked 124th.

 He finished tied 6th at the Elk Ridge Saskatchewan Open in June 2023 on the PGA Tour Canada at Waskesiu Lake, Saskatchewan.